Woman on a Black Divan

-Woman on a Black Divan (French: La femme au divan noir), also known simply as Recumbent Woman (Femme couchée) is a 1869 painting by the French artist Jean-Jacques Henner.
-It is one of the 44 Henner paintings of the Musée des Beaux-Arts of Mulhouse.
+Woman on a Black Divan (French: La femme au divan noir), also known simply as Recumbent Woman (Femme couchée) is an oil on canvas painting by the French artist Jean-Jacques Henner, from 1869.
+It is one of the Henner paintings of the Musée des Beaux-Arts of Mulhouse.
 Its inventory number is D.58.1.22.

+Description

+This canvas depicts a nude woman lying on a black sofa, with her right arm behind her head and the other outstretched.
+There is a great contrast between the model's body, highlighted by the brightness, and the sofa, whose dark color partially unites it with the background.
+This characteristic of the contrasts between a lit nude figure and the shadow of the background is present in other works by the painter.
+Henner, in fact, favored the female nude and chiaroscuro, as he would do in his later works.

+Provenance

 The painting was shown at the Paris Salon of 1869, and bought for the collection of the Société industrielle de Mulhouse (from which the Musée des Beaux-Arts originated) by the widow of Daniel Dollfus the same year.
 A much smaller version of the painting is kept in the Musée national Jean-Jacques Henner, in Paris, since 1923.